patrickjmorris/frannieandpatrick/content/events/events.md

 # Saturday
 ## Wedding
 The wedding will take place at Pioneer Works in Red Hook, Brooklyn.
 We ask guests to arrive at 5pm.
 The dress code is cocktail attire.

-Transportation will be provided from the Marriott and The Tillary.
+Transportation will be provided from The Marriott departing at 4:30 and the Tillary departing at 4:40.
+Should you have any issues please contact Steven (Loli Events) 917 504 0338.

+If you are driving, street parking is available in the surrounding area.

+Return Shuttles will depart (as needed) and stop at the Tillary, Marriott & The 1 Hotel Brooklyn:
+- 9:30pm
+- 10:30pm
+- 12am

 **Time:** 5pm-12am